compbiozurich/UZH-BIO392/course-results/2023/Maeve Lin/lin_maeve_paper_reading_day2.md

 ## 6) How does progenetix visualize CNA profiles?
 The user can customize the visualization of the CNA profile e.g. for specific chromosomal regions or according to studies.
-The output is structured followingly:
+The output visualization is structured followingly:
 * Genome-wide CNA with the percentage of samples that have more CNs vs those that have fewer.
 * There is a table with the subsets using the definitions of ICD-O-3 and NCIt Ontology terms.
 * Biosamples tab: Displays the information of all biosamples that matched the query.
 Description, classification, external identifiers.